deadalusai/rust-for-csharp-developers/notes.md

 # Borrowing two

+All borrowed values have a lifetime.

 Data once borrowed can only be accessed via that reference, until the borrow ends.

 This is to prevent us from "moving" (or otherwise changing) borrowed memory while the borrow is still in scope.
+This prevents a common C and C++ bug:
+**use after free**.

 If you have a reference to some memory it is guaranteed to always be valid.

 # Borrowing three

+In addition to preventing us from freeing borrowed memory, Rust prevents us from moving "transferring ownership of" borrowed values.

+The is again in service of preventing borrowed memory from becoming invalid.

+# Borrowing four

 This common mistake in the C programming language is a compile error in Rust.